Pandemic Prevention Plan for TEA

 - Washing hands / Hygiene: Washing hands thoroughly and frequently is one of the most important defenses to Covid-19.
 Wash hands / use hand sanitizer upon campus arrival and frequently throughout the day.
 Hand sanitizer is not to replace washing hands, but to supplement when washing hands is not possible.
 Proper hand washing and glove removal

 - Post signage regarding hand washing, social distancing, cleaning, and disinfecting, throughout the workplace.

-- Pre-screen all visitors to ensure they are not exhibiting symptoms.
+- Pre-screen with Daily Health Screening Survey for all students and all visitors to ensure they are not exhibiting symptoms.